openmm/openmm/docs-source/usersguide/library/02_compiling.rst

       ... <many other tests> ...

 :code:`Passed` is good.  :code:`FAILED` is bad.
 If any tests fail, you can run them individually to get more detailed error information.
+Right-click on a test in the Solution Explorer and select "Debug > Start New Instance".

 Note that some tests are stochastic, and therefore are expected to fail a small fraction of the time.
 These tests will say so in the error message:

 .. code-block:: none